Beyond MSG and MetOp

 MTG fleet is set to debut in 2019 and will ensure continuity of high-resolution meteorological data to beyond 2037.

 This next series of geostationary weather satellites will be a step change by providing significant improvements over the capabilities of the current Meteosat generation.

 The series will comprise six satellites: four MTG-I imaging and two MTG-S sounding satellites.
 The two types will be positioned over the same longitude in their geostationary orbits.

-The sounding element, which also carries the Sentinel-4 payload for the Global Monitoring for Environment and Security programme as a guest payload, is a key innovation.
+The sounding element, which also carries the Sentinel-4 payload for the Copernicus programme as a guest payload, is a key innovation.
 For the first time, Meteosat satellites will not only image weather systems, but also analyse the atmosphere layer by layer and provide deeper insight into the complexities of its chemical composition.

 Added to these are two atmospheric sounding missions: